Mqtth3w/Forwarder-Telegram-bot/SECURITY.md

 # Security Policy

-Never share your cloudflare worker url.
+Never share your Cloudflare worker url.
 If someone know your worker url can impersonate you with fake requests to the worker, since your Telegram ID is not secret.
 <!--
 ## Supported Versions